 Find your inner Brit

-No matter your obvious or not so obvious ethnicity, there are bound to be some Brits hiding in the proverbial woodpile of your genetic code.
+No matter your obvious or not so obvious nationality, there are bound to be some Brits hiding in the proverbial woodpile of your genetic code.
 Ferret them out and show them off proudly.

 Be Winston Churchill for the day